 We have a variety of trainings available for free online.
 If you do not require CEUs, click on the CME links to register with Dartmouth Health and watch the training for free.
 Anyone can sign up to watch the free version.

-- This 90 min training focuses on working with autistic youth, youth with IDD and those who identify as neurodivergent.
+- Trauma and Neurodiversity: This 90-minute training focuses on working with autistic youth, youth with IDD, and those who identify as neurodivergent.
 Presenters discuss the increased risk for trauma that these youth face and how to support these youth in a practical way.
-Participants will learn how to apply skills such as the “Window of Tolerance”.
+Participants will learn how to apply skills such as the “Window of Tolerance.”

 - Training for pediatricians: This 40-minute training is meant for pediatricians who are working with youth with intellectual and developmental disabilities (IDD) or neurodevelopmental disorders (NDD), who may have experienced trauma.
 Developmental trauma may look like, mask or exacerbate other mental health conditions.
 This training should assist pediatricians with recognizing signs and symptoms of traumatic stress in youth with IDD or NDD.
 Drs.
 Fogler and McLaren give practical tips for providing trauma-informed care to youth as well as supporting caregivers.
 Dr. Fogler covers Evidence-Based Practices that pediatricians can recommend for youth with IDD/NDD who have experienced trauma.
 Dr. McLaren discusses medication options to consider after other interventions have been optimized.